magumbert/internet_usage_history/README.md

 #### Project Description

-Explore the dynamic evolution of internet usage globally with this interactive web application.
+Explore the dynamic evolution of internet usage globally with this small interactive web application.
 From the years 1990 to 2019, delve into trends and insights about internet penetration and usage patterns.

 **Access the web application:** [History of Internet Usage](https://history-internet-usage.streamlit.app/)